Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

   <source src="bell-stretched.mp3" type="audio/wav">
 </audio>

-Now the explanations.
 For a better understanding, refer back to the diagrammatic algorithm scheme at the beginning of the tutorial---it more or less directly translates into this code.
-First, we select the two crucial parameters, the window size in seconds, `winSizeSec` and the `stretch` factor.
+First, we select the two crucial parameters, the window size in seconds, `winSizeSec`, and the `stretch` factor.
 We can convert durations in seconds into durations in sample-frames---the unit that most UGens will work with---by multiplying with the sampling rate:
 `val winSize = (winSizeSec * sr).roundTo(1).max(1)`.
 The last two operations ensure that we end up with an integer number of sample-frames, and irrespective of the parameters chosen, the window size will never be smaller than one.